-Glass noodles (also know as cellophane noodles) are light and slippery, and delectably chewy.
-Plus, they are super easy to make, and gluten-free.
-I paired them with edamame for a boost of plant-based protein in this vegan Glass Noodle Salad (Yum Woon Sen).
+Glass noodles (or cellophane noodles) are light, slippery, and delectably chewy.
+Plus, they are super easy to make and naturally gluten-free.
+I paired them with edamame for plant-based protein in this vegan Glass Noodle Salad (Yum Woon Sen).
 The flavorful sesame-lime dressing brings the dish together perfectly.
-You are going to love this meal!
+Even kids love this recipe!

-This recipe was inspired by my High-Protein Vermicelli Noodle Salad with Air Fryer Tofu on this site, as well as this Edamame Quinoa Salad with Oil-Free Miso Ginger Dressing.
+This Asian-style salad was inspired by my High-Protein Vermicelli Noodle Salad with Air Fryer Tofu, as well as this Edamame Quinoa Salad with Oil-Free Miso Ginger Dressing.

 Jump to: